View more images here.

 Please see our new public newsletters, with abundant news and images of the Academy for May - October 2013 (top listing) and June 2012 - May 2013 (second listing).
 This link opens in a new window or tab.
 NOTE: This link is dated and is under revision.

 The navigation bar at right leads you to much more detail about our philosophy and curriculum (or click here).
 We also are pleased to share news of what is happening at the school currently.
-We started the second semester of our fourth year of classes on Wednesday, January 9th, 2013, with students in grades K-5.
+We started the second semester of our sixth year of classes on Thursday, January 8th, 2015, with students in grades K-5.
 Our fifth year began on Wednesday, August 14th, 2013, for grades K-6 plus early kindergarten.
 You can see the list of our events on our calendar.
 You can also make an appointment by calling our Head of School.
 To find us at our new location, see our map.

 Comments from parents & students have rewarded us for our efforts.
 Please click here to see a selection.